 Contaminants and debris are likely to enter your pool during a summer storm.
 Because of this, you may feel compelled to drain some of the water out, leaving the pool less likely to overflow and collect debris.

 However, this is not recommended.
-Draining your pool actually leaves the pool walls and floor susceptible to damage from such debris and contaminants.
+Draining your pool actually leaves the pool walls and floor susceptible to damage from debris and contaminants.
 In addition, your pool could actually end up floating from the unequal force of the water.

 While this has mixed reviews, if a severe storm is coming your way, it is often suggested you not place your pool cover onto the pool surface.
 In general, high winds can cause the cover to blow off, and you may actually damage the cover.

 There is nothing wrong with being proactive!
 With that said, we recommend that you shock your pool before a big storm so any debris and pollutants that enter the water will be easier to clean and less likely to cause algae to spread.
+If you’re looking for what chemicals you should use to test and clean the pool, we have some recommendations for you.

 You may have witnessed large hotels and resorts throwing beach chairs and lawn items into the pool water to stop them from blowing around in a storm.
 However, this is likely to cause damage to the pool liner and floor.